kashmir96/osoappliance/content/directory/appliance-repair-technicians/bay-appliances.md

 categories: ["New Zealand"]
 tags: ["Tauranga"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technicians/bay-appliances.webp
+ image: /img/laundryappliance/206.webp
- alt: 'Logo for Bay Appliances the New Zealand from Tauranga'
+ alt: 'NewZealand from bayappliances'
 ---

 # Bay Appliances is an Appliance Repair Technician Company operating in Tauranga, New Zealand.